 - Check whether you’re still having the OneDrive Script error issue.

 To do this, verify that Use Office to work on files with other people at the same time option is unselected under the OneDrive app settings.

 If you still get the OneDrive Script error issue, then the OneDrive sync is being interfered with possibly by the Office Upload cache.
 In this case, clear the cache for the Microsoft Office Upload Center files then check if this fixes the issue.

-You can clear the cache by clicking Delete cached files or enabling Delete files from the Office Document cache when they are closed.
-However, a listing of open files remains in the cache, and is stored in your computer.
+You can clear the cache by clicking Delete cached files or enabling Delete files from the Office Document Cache when they are closed.
+However, a listing of open files remains in the cache and is stored on your computer.

 Any luck after this?
 No worries, there are more solutions ahead.

 - Press the Windows Key + S and search for Settings.